Semesse/flowp/site/docs/tutorial/semaphore/api.md

 get isFull(): boolean
 ```

 Check if the semaphore has drained its permits.
+Always return `true` if `permits = 0`

 ### isEmpty